Belgreen, Alabama: Belgreen High School

 During Talmadge Lee's term as principal in 1940, a brick veneer home economics and agriculture building was constructed.

 Belgreen has a state championship basketball team for two years in a row, 1949–1950.
 During this time, a concrete gymnasium was built across the highway from the main buildings.

 Indoor restrooms were first added to the school in 1952 and other improvements were made at that time.
 A cafeteria was built in 1958 while James Glasgow served as principal.

 A tunnel was constructed by the Alabama Highway Department in the early 1960s to allow students a safe route from the main campus to the gymnasium located across the street.
 Also during the 1960s, additional classrooms were constructed and the gymnasium was renovated and enlarged.

 Belgreen High School was accredited by the Southern Association of Schools in 1960.
 The Franklin County Area Vocational Center, located adjacent to the school's campus, was constructed in 1975 to offer vocational and technical courses for students from all the system's schools.

-Eddie Britton became principal of the school in 1986.
-Since that time, many improvements have been made to the campus and curriculum of the school.

 Graduation of the class of 2001 ended almost 70 years of service for the main building, which was demolished later that year.
 At that time, construction was begun on a two-level modern building which contains numerous classrooms, offices, and a media center.
 The graduating class of 2001/2002 attended classes in makeshift buildings without the use of a proper building.
 Additionally, this class was the first to enter the new building as a student body prior to their graduation ceremonies in May 2002.
-Students and faculty moved into the new building in October, 2002.
+Students and faculty moved into the new building in October 2002.
 Four years later, in 2007 a new lunchroom was completed directly in front of the old agricultural and home economics building.
 Also, a new gymnasium is being constructed next to the old gym and the baseball field, which should be in use in time for the 2007/2008 school year.
 The current gymnasium will remain standing to be used for practice and physical education class facilities.